SublimeText/LaTeXTools/README.markdown

 You need to install TeXlive; if you are on Ubuntu, note that `apt-get install texlive` will get you a working but incomplete setup.
 In particular, it will *not* bring in `latexmk`, which is essential to LaTeXTools.
 You need to install it via `apt-get install latexmk`.
 If on the other hand you choose to install the TeXlive distro from TUG, `latexmk` comes with it, so you don't need to do anything else.
 Also, to get inverse search working on ST3, make sure you set the `sublime` option in `LaTeXTools.sublime-settings` correctly; the Ubuntu package from the ST web page uses `subl`, but check from the command line first.

-You also need to edit the file `LaTeX.sublime-settings` in the `User` directory to make sure that the configuration reflects your preferred TeX distribution.
+You also need to edit the file `LaTeXTools.sublime-settings` in the `User` directory to make sure that the configuration reflects your preferred TeX distribution.
 Open that file and scroll down to the  section titled "Platform settings."
 Look at the block for your OS, namely `"linux"`.
 Within that block, verify that the `"texpath"` setting is correct.
 Notice that this **must** include `$PATH` somewhere, or things will not work.

 You may also have to set the `command` option in `"builder_settings"`, which tells the builder how to invoke `latexmk`.
 By default (i.e., if `command` is empty or not given) it is `["latexmk", "-cd", "-e", "-f", "-pdf", "-interaction=nonstopmode", "-synctex=1"]`.
 Users have reported the following possible issues and fixes (thanks!), so if you get a "Cannot compile!" error, try the following.